 This is a neurological condition - one of several 'hidden disabilities' which may not be immediately obvious to someone in contact with the child or young person.

 Children or young people with ADHD are characteristically overactive, impulsive and have difficulty paying attention.
 Although most children demonstrate some of these behaviours some of the time, those with ADHD will display them consistently across all situations and will continue to display them to some extent into adulthood.

 Children and young people of all levels of ability can have ADHD, and it is diagnosed far more often in boys (though symptoms are often less obvious in girls).

-Although you can use the same techniques to deal with hyperactivity in the majority of children and young people, it is important to avoid assuming that every hyperactive, inattentive child or young person has ADHD.
+Although you can use the same techniques to deal with hyperactivity in most children and young people, it is important to avoid assuming that every hyperactive, inattentive child or young person has ADHD.
 Some children or young people with ADHD regularly take medication to help them control their impulsive behaviours.

 The most common of these are Ritalin and Concerta.
 ADHD manifests itself in many ways and varies from child to child.
 Common symptoms may include, but are not limited to:

-- difficulty following instructions and completing tasks
+- difficulty following instructions and completing tasks;

-- difficulty 'sticking to' an activity
+- difficulty 'sticking to' an activity;

-- easily distracted and forgetful
+- easily distracted and forgetful;

-- often doesn't listen when spoken to
+- often doesn't listen when spoken to;

-- restless, fidgety, can't sit still
+- restless, fidgety, can't sit still;

-- interferes with other children's activities
+- interferes with other children's activities;

-- can't stop talking, interrupts others
+- can't stop talking, interrupts others;

-- runs about when inappropriate
+- runs about when inappropriate;

-- difficulty waiting or taking turns
+- difficulty waiting or taking turns;

-- acting impulsively without thinking of the consequences
+- acting impulsively without thinking of the consequences;

-- daydreaming
+- daydreaming;

-- easily frustrated
+- easily frustrated;

-- mood swings
+- mood swings;

-- sleep problems
+- sleep problems;

-- low self-esteem
+- low self-esteem;

-- defensive / blame other.
+- defensive/blames others.